uroshima/study-guide-notes/Notes/javascript.md

  - AJAX
  - Utilities

+ What is AJAX?
+ AJAX is not a programming language.
+ AJAX is a technique for accessing web servers from a web page.
+ AJAX stands for Asynchronous JavaScript And XML.
+In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
+It can send and receive information in various formats, including JSON, XML, HTML, and text files.
+AJAX’s most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.
+The two major features of AJAX allow you to do the following:
+1. Make requests to the server without reloading the page
+2. Receive and work with data from the server

+ What is an XMLHttpRequest?
+ XMLHttpRequest (XHR) is an API in the form of an object whose methods transfer data between a web browser and a web server.
+The object is provided by the browser's JavaScript environment.

   What does the new keyword do in Javascript?
   The new keyword invokes a function in a special way.
 Functions invoked using the new keyword are called constructor functions.
   So what does the new keyword actually do?